skyfe79/Awesome/README.md

 ## CSS

+- [PhotoGIMP](https://github.com/Diolinux/PhotoGIMP) - A Patch for GIMP 3+ for Photoshop Users
 - [littleosbook](https://github.com/littleosbook/littleosbook) - Source for the little book about OS development
 - [motion-hover-effects](https://github.com/clementroche/motion-hover-effects) - null
 - [animate.css](https://github.com/animate-css/animate.css) - 🍿 A cross-browser library of CSS animations.
 As easy to use as an easy thing.